Insights Into the Inner Workings of Transformer Models for Protein Function Prediction: Supplementary material: Results and Discussion

 \section{Supplementary material: Results and Discussion}

 \textbf{Research question}.
 Here, we aim to answer the question whether finetuning of large pretrained transformer models leads to a competitive performance in protein function prediction.

-\textbf{GO prediction on the CAFA3 data set}. \Cref{tab:go_cafa3} shows the performance results for GO term prediction by finetuning and testing ProtBert and ProtT5 on the `CAFA3' splits.
+\textbf{GO prediction on the CAFA3 data set}. \Cref{tab:go_cafa3} shows the performance results for GO term prediction by finetuning and testing ProtBert, ProtT5 and ESM-2 on the ``CAFA3'' splits.
 Performance was assessed with the protein-centric $F_\text{max}$ metric, separately for the molecular function (MFO), biological process (BPO), and cellular component ontologies (CCO) that comprise the GO.
 For comparison with the state-of-the-art, we added results reported in the literature \citep{olenyi2023, bernhofer2021, littmann2021embeddings, kulmanov2019deepgoplus, You2018Golabeler} to \Cref{tab:go_cafa3}.
 For model evaluation, we distinguish between single-models and ensemble models.
 In the former category, the finetuned ProtT5 turns out to be the model that outperforms both prior deep-learning-based approaches based on transformers (goPredSim) and convolutional neural networks (DeepGOCNN) as well as the very strong MSA-based baseline DiamondScore, on all ontologies MFO, BPO and CCO.
+The finetuned larger ESM-2 variant is a comparably strong competitor to ProtT5 (and better than ProtT5 on BPO).